 2. How did Roosevelt alter the role of the federal government in American life?
 Was this necessary for American survival?

 3. How did ordinary workers and farmers effect social change in the 1930s?
-See boxed quote on page 759.
+(See boxed quote on page 759.)

 4. What were the positive and negative effects of the New Deal’s use of the federal government as an agency of social reform?